 Reproductive rights

-Suriname is an extreme example where abortion is absolutely prohibited.
-The feminist movement’s struggle to secure any gains in terms of abortion rights is largely owed to the influence of the Catholic (and more recently the Evangelical) church in the region.
-In 2016, the Pope gave priests the power to grant absolution for the sin of abortion, although it continues to be considered a “grave sin, since it puts an end to an innocent life”.
+Suriname is an extreme example of where abortion is absolutely prohibited, without any legal exemptions.
+The feminist movement’s struggle to secure any gains in terms of abortion rights has largely been attributed to the influence of the Catholic (and more recently the Evangelical) church in the region.

 Freedom of expression, advocacy of humanist values

-The constitution provides for freedoms of expression and the press, and the government generally respects these rights in practice.
+The Constitution provides for freedoms of assembly and association, and the government respects these rights in practice.